Progressive capitalism: Advocates

 New Keynesian Nobel-winning economist Joseph Stiglitz advocates for adopting progressive capitalism as a viable alternative to neoliberalism, which he considers failed and should be abandoned.
 He argues that progressive capitalism addresses the urgent need for systemic change, given the evident flaws of the current neoliberal system.
-Stiglitz notes that a majority of Americans support the values and policies of progressive capitalism and proposes to counteract the worsening environmental degradation and threats to democratic principles caused by unfettered capitalism.
+Stiglitz claims that a majority of Americans support the values and policies of progressive capitalism and proposes to counteract the worsening environmental degradation and threats to democratic principles caused by unfettered capitalism.

 U.S. Congressman Ro Khanna identifies himself as a "progressive capitalist" and argues that progressives should promote wealth generation as part of their agenda.
 He defines the framework as prioritizing significant investments in every American and creating equitable opportunities for value generation.
 He advocates for a vision where progressive capitalism ensures broad access to healthcare, education, and basic support systems, which he views as essential for individuals to reach their full potential.
 According to Khanna, progressive capitalism promotes the benefits of free markets—such as innovation and entrepreneurship—while ensuring that markets serve the common good and address inequalities.
 He highlights the importance of a well-distributed, well-paying job market and supports practical applications of progressive capitalism, such as technology companies investing in disadvantaged communities.
 Khanna calls for a shift from unfettered capitalism to a progressive capitalist model that re-centers the American dream for the working class.
 As a progressive capitalist, he advocates for democratizing access to technology as a way to reinvigorate the innovative spirit of the American economy.
 His book Dignity in a Digital Age outlines his vision of progressive capitalism.